Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of

 \subsection{Measure Theory: The Art of Dividing a Cake by Countably Many Cuts}

-Up to now we have only allowed finitely many cuts when dividing the cake.
-But we may easily come into the situation where the number of cuts is not limited; not all protocols in the cake-cutting literature are finite.
-Thus we are led to consider unions of countably many pieces and the valuation of such countable unions, see also property $(\Sigma)$ in Definition~\ref{def:valuation-function}.
+In Sections~\ref{chap:preliminaries:finite} and~\ref{chap:preliminaries:standard-cake}, we have focused on finitely many cuts when dividing the cake.
+But we may easily come into the situation where the number of cuts is not limited; not all protocols in the cake-cutting literature are finite.\footnote{ For example, prior to the celebrated finite bounded envy-free cake-cutting protocol due to \citeA{azi-mac:c:discrete-bounded-envy-free-cake-cutting-protocol,azi-mac:j:bounded-envy-free-cake-cutting-algorithm}, the cake-cutting protocol of \citeA{bra-tay:j:protocol} was the best protocol known to guarantee envy-freeness for any number of players.
+They argue that the allocation must become envy-free at some (unknown) finite stage, which is why their protocol is considered to be a \emph{finite unbounded} envy-free procedure only.
+And yet, being open-ended, it is in some sense even an \emph{infinite} procedure that describes an infinite process.
+Similarly, it is reasonable to conjecture that some moving-knife procedures can be converted to discrete procedures that require infinitely many cuts. } Thus we are led to consider unions of countably many pieces and the valuation of such countable unions, see also property $(\Sigma)$ in Definition~\ref{def:valuation-function}.
 To deal with such situations, measure theory provides the right tools.

 We will now introduce some basics from measure theory, which we need in the subsequent discussion of the cake-cutting literature.
 Our standard references for measure theory are the monographs by \citeA{schi:b:measures} and \citeA{schi:b:counterexamples}, where also further background information can be found.